Robbing The Link Vault orange

 The websiteā€™s domain authority (DA)

-Domain authority is a good sign to look out for.
-The most common way to measure a domainā€™s authority is through metrics like DA and DR, which you can easily check using several backlink tools.
+The most common way to determine a domainā€™s authority is through metrics like DA and DR, which you can easily check using several backlink tools.

 These metrics are offered by the SEO tools Moz (DA) and Ahrefs (DR).
 They analyze a siteā€™s backlink profile and give it a score out of 100.
 A higher score means the site has lots of backlinks from authoritative web pages.

 The issue with these metrics is that your competitors can increase these scores artificially.
-For example, previously authoritative sites can be turned into private blog network (PBN) sites or link farms.
+For example, previously authoritative sites could have become private blog network (PBN) sites or link farms.

 Because of this, you should always look at other metrics alongside domain authority when choosing sites.